Queens, New York Air Quality

 What This Means for Queens County Residents

-Queens, New York has received an Air Quality Grade of C (58/100) based on a decade of EPA monitoring data.
+Queens, New York has received an Air Quality Grade of C (58/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 50 falls in the "Good" range.